-Former University of Tennessee standout Carey Bailey is in his second season as defensive line coach at Lamar University.
+Former University of Tennessee standout Carey Bailey is entering his fourth season as defensive line coach at Lamar University.

-Bailey has coached 14 players who went on to play professional football, and has coached 19 all-conference players and four All-Americans.
+Bailey has coached 14 players who went on to play professional football, and has coached 23 all-conference players and five All-Americans.

 Prior to taking the top spot at Howard, Bailey spent two seasons as the defensive line coach at Minnesota.
 The Gophers played in a pair of bowl games while Bailey was on staff.
 Bailey also served as defensive line coach at Oklahoma State (2004) and Middle Tennessee State (2003), helping the Cowboys to the 2004 Alamo Bowl.